- By Anthony Gilbert

 Don’t judge Anthony Gilbert by this one.
-It suffers from the same problem as Murder by Experts and The Bell of Death: it’s not a detective story.
+It suffers from the same problem as Murder by Experts and The Bell of Death: it’s not a whodunnit.
 There is detection, but it’s establishing the victim’s past, finding the suspect, and then proving their guilt.

 A policeman doggedly follows leads to establish the “suicide’s” identity and that of the man who ran away with her seven years ago, then abandoned her.
 Then, when he’s been arrested, Scott Egerton, the series detective, hires a private eye to build a case against the other suspect.

 That’s right; “other” suspect.
 There are only two candidates – which rather defeats the point of a murder mystery.

 In fact, it’s hard to see what the point of the book is.
 There’s no ingenuity, and little characterization.
 It’s all very much in the line of Freeman Wills Crofts: interviewing witnesses, breaking alibis; there’s even a trip to France.
 At least Crofts’ best books are ingenious.

 Do people really enjoy this sort of book?